jeetsukumaran/archipelago/README.md

 -   ``archipelago-simulate.py``
     Simulates data under the "Archipelago" model.
-Typically, this is used to generate training data sets.
+Typically, this is used to generate phylogenies to be used to derive the training data sets.

 -   ``archipelago-summarize.py``
-    Calculates summary statistics for a phylogeny.
-This will be used to derive the target data from an empirical phylogeny.
+    Calculates summary statistics for one or more phylogenies.
+This will be used to derive the target data from an empirical phylogeny as well as the training data from simulated phylogenies.

 -   ``archipelago-classify.py``
     Given a set of training data (summary statistics) and target data, classifies the target data using a Discriminant Analysis of Principal Components (DAPC).

 ## Installation